amarkhullar1/PersonalWebsite/README.md

 # Amar Khullar — Personal Website

-Static website to showcase my work and projects.
+Static (for now) website to showcase my work and projects.

 ## Structure